 68. As per the above provisions in the Buyer's Agreement, the possession of Retail Spaces was proposed to be handed over to the allottees within 30 months of the execution of the agreement.
 Clause 16(a)(ii) of the agreement further provides that there was a grace period of 120 days over and above the aforesaid period for applying and obtaining the necessary approvals in regard to the commercial projects.
 The Buyer's Agreement has been executed on 09.05.2014.
 The period of 30 months expired on 09.11.2016.
 But there is no material on record that during this period, the promoter had applied to any authority for obtaining the necessary approvals with respect to this project.
-The promoter had moved the application for issuance of occupancy certificate only on 22.05.2017 when the period of 30 months had already expired.
+The promoter had moved the application for issuance of occupancy certificate only on 22,05,2017 when the period of 30 months had already expired.
 So, the promoter cannot claim the benefit of grace period of 120 days.
 Consequently, the learned Authority has rightly determined the due date of possession.

-28. Admissibility of delay possession charges at prescribed rate of interest: The complainant is seeking delay possession charges at the prescribed rate of interest. however, proviso to section 18 provides that where an allottee does not intend to withdraw from the project, he shall be paid, by the promoter, interest for every month of delay, till the handing over of possession, at such rate as may be prescribed and it has been prescribed under rule 15 of the rules.
+29. Payment of delay possession charges at prescribed rate of interest: Proviso to section 18 provides that where an allottee does not intend to withdraw from the project, he shall be paid, by the promoter, interest for every month of delay, till the handing over of possession, at such rate as may be prescribed and it has been prescribed under rule 15 of the rules.
 Rule 15 has been reproduced as under:

 Rule 15.
-Prescribed rate of interest- [Proviso to section 12, section 18 and sub-section (4) and subsection (7) of section 19]
+Prescribed rate of interest- [Proviso to section 12, section 18 and sub-section (4) and subsection (7) of section 191